jpc-hpe/my_nvim_config/README.md

 In [init.lua](init.lua) you can see (commented out) how to include [legacy vimscript](legacy.vim) configuration files.
 I used it initially for some key mappins that I converted since then into lua.

+## Plugins

+File [lazyvim.json](lazyvim.json) defines the extra plugins that you want to use.
+But it is much easier to modify that with the `LazyExtras` menu from inisde nvim.

+For other plugins, you create files under `lua/plugins`.

+TODO: expand this section

 ## License

 All code is licensed under the [MIT License](https://opensource.org/license/mit).